vdaas/vald/CONTRIBUTING.md

 About the `Build docker image` pipeline, it will build the docker image for the specific tag and upload it to the [DockerHub](https://hub.docker.com/u/vdaas).

-Specifically, it build the docker image on every pull request and tag the image as `pr-{pull request number}`.
+Specifically, it builds the docker image on every pull request and tags the image as `pr-{pull request number}`.

-Whenever a pull request is merged into main branch, a nightly build will be built and uploaded to the DockerHub.
+Whenever a pull request is merged into the main branch, a nightly build will be built and uploaded to the DockerHub.

-When Vald release, this pipline will build the docker image with specific version (e.g. `v1.6.1`) and also update the `latest` tag image.
+When Vald release, this pipeline will build the docker image with a specific version (e.g. `v1.6.1`) and also update the `latest` tag image.

-About the `Run e2e` pipline, it will execute the end-to-end testing and fails if any error occurred.
+About the `Run e2e` pipeline, it will execute the end-to-end testing and fails if any error occurred.

-This pipline will be executed only if the label `e2e/{target}` is added to the pull request.
+This pipeline will be executed only if the label `e2e/{target}` is added to the pull request.

 ### Create development branch